Common bg top

 Support for undergraduate students striving for excellence and leadership in the arts.

-Eligible activities include, but are not limited to, the following categories, which should be organized by an HKU office or endorsed by an HKU teacher:
+1. Eligible activities include, but are not limited to, the categories listed below.
+The activity must be organised by an HKU office or endorsed by an HKU teacher or the Career Development Team:

 · Academic studies